modelscope/modelscope-studio/docs/components/antd/divider/README-zh_CN.md

-# Button
+# Divider

-See [Ant Design](https://ant.design/components/button/) for more information.
+A divider line separates different content.
+See [Ant Design](https://ant.design/components/divider/) for more information.

 ## Examples